Mastectomy Bras, Clothing & Products

 Print‑ready PDF — straight to the printing house or

-InDesign package with comments for client's team.
+InDesign package with comments for the client's team.

 Task: Add subtitles in 6 different languages to a 2-minute voice-free video tutorial.